siliconwitchery/docs/superstack/api-reference.md

 ### Returns:
 {: .no_toc }

-- `"appended": ["object name", ... ]` if the object existed and was successfully appended
+- `"appended": ["object", ... ]` if the object existed and was successfully appended
-- `"not-found": ["object name", ... ]` if the object was not found in the Database
+- `"not-found": ["object", ... ]` if the object was not found in the Database
-- `"no-space": ["object name", ... ]` if there isn't enough space in the database to store the object
+- `"no-space": ["object", ... ]` if there isn't enough space in the database to store the object
 - `"bad-json": null` if an error was encountered in parsing the provided JSON data

 ### Example: